albar965/littlenavmap-manual/src/en/LOGBOOK.rst

 .. note::

-       Only the first selected logbook entry will be shown will all details like trail and route due to performance reasons.
-The remaining entries are shown only with the direct connection line.
+     Logbook details (route preview and trail) on the map are only shown if one single entry is selected in the logbook search result table.
+Selecting more than one entry shows only the direct connection lines if enabled.

 .. figure:: ../images/logbook.jpg